C-Otto/rebalance-lnd/README.md

                     [amount]

 positional arguments:
-  amount                Amount or the rebalance, in satoshis.
+  amount                Amount of the rebalance, in satoshis.
 If not
                         specified, the amount computed for a perfect rebalance will be used